Cyfrin/foundry-full-course-cu/chronological-updates.md

 }
 ```

 2. The role **TIMELOCK_ADMIN_ROLE** has been removed inside `TimelockController.sol`.
-The admin can be set inside the MyTimelock constructor (1) and then (2) can be revoked after the assignment of the needed roles to MyGoverner.
+The admin can be set inside the MyTimelock constructor (1) and then (2) can be revoked after the assignment of the needed roles to MyGovernor.

 ```solidity
 contract MyTimelock is TimelockController {